PhD Overview

 Admissions

-We practice rolling admissions between when our application opens and closes.
+We practice rolling admissions from the time our application opens to the time it closes.

 Application Deadlines:

 Please keep in mind that meeting these requirements does not guarantee admission, only admission consideration.
 The admissions process is limited and competitive.
-Only those applicants who have complete application files will be considered for admission.
+Only applicants with complete application files will be considered for admission.

-Florida State University College of Social Work Doctoral Program will conduct rolling admission for the fall 2026 admission consideration from when our application opens on August 1, 2025, until our application deadline on March 1, 2026, or when our incoming cohort is filled, whichever is first.
-Please note that students with internationally earned degrees must submit their application by December 1st, 2025, in order to meet the admissions and hiring deadlines set by the State of Florida.
+The Florida State University College of Social Work Doctoral Program will conduct rolling admissions for fall 2027, with consideration from when our application opens on August 1, 2026, until our application deadline on March 1, 2027, or when our incoming cohort is filled, whichever comes first.
+Please note that students with internationally earned degrees must submit their applications by December 1st, 2026, to meet the admissions and hiring deadlines set by the State of Florida.

-It is beneficial for prospective students to prepare and submit all required application materials as soon as they are ready, and completion of the application by December 2025 is encouraged.
-The Doctoral Program Committee will review applications and aim to provide applicants with an admission decision within 8 weeks of submitting a fully completed application.
+It is beneficial for prospective students to prepare and submit all required application materials as soon as they are ready, and to complete the application by December 2026.
+The Doctoral Program Committee will review applications and aim to provide applicants with an admission decision within 8 weeks of the submission of a fully completed application.
 Once an application is reviewed, the application will either be denied or the applicant will be offered an interview with the Doctoral Program Committee.
 Following the interview, applicants will receive an admission outcome of Admit, Deny, or Waitlist.
-Applicants who are placed on the waitlist will be provided a final admission outcome of Admit or Deny at the latest May 1, 2026.
+Applicants who are placed on the waitlist will be provided a final admission outcome of Admit or Deny by May 1, 2027.

 A completed admission application should be completed online.
 Please see the Admissions Toolkit (link below) for additional details about the admissions process and descriptions of the application materials.